 The ease of using a Block will vary, depending on the degree to which your database schema might be standardized:

 Data Blocks, which include both public data sets and full LookML models, simply require copying the LookML model from the GitHub repo and using LookML’s Project Import feature to access the modeled tables.
-See this Discourse article for detailed instructions.
+See this User Forum topic for detailed instructions.

 Data collection applications, such as Segment and Snowplow, track events in a relatively standardized format.
 This makes it possible to create templatized design patterns—capable of data cleansing, transformation, and analytics—which can be used by any customer using these applications.